Get emergency flood assistance now

 3. Do not drive

 If it’s flooded, forget it.
-Even 4WD vehicles are not designed to withstand flooding or moving waters, and a car can quickly become swept away and buried in floodwaters, stormwaters, or debris.
+Even 4WD vehicles are not designed to withstand flooding or moving waters, and a car can be quickly swept away and submerged in floodwaters, stormwaters, or debris.

 5. Sandbag the plumbing

-Whether you decide to leave or to stay, put sandbags in the toilet bowl and over all drain holes in the laundry, bathroom, etc. This can help prevent sewage backflow.
+Put sandbags in the toilet bowl and over all drain holes in the laundry, bathroom and so on.
+This can help prevent sewage backflow.

 1. Do not touch floodwater

-Floodwater can also be full of bacteria, so wear shoes at all times.
+Floodwater can be full of bacteria, so wear shoes at all times.
 Do not allow children to play in or near floodwaters.
-If you must enter floodwaters at any time, wear long pants in a tough material, gumboots or other solid shoes, and check the depth and current strength with a stick.
+If you must enter floodwaters, wear long pants in a tough material, along with gumboots or other solid shoes.
+Check the depth and current strength of the water with a stick.
 Avoid going near drains or other places where the water is moving much faster.
 Do not drive into floodwaters of any depth.

 2. Avoid electrical currents

-If you have insurance, contact your insurer as soon as possible after a flood to ensure you receive as much support as possible based on your policy with:
+If you have home, contents or car insurance, contact your insurance provider as soon as possible after a flood to ensure you receive as much support as possible.

-Take as many photos of all damage to provide proof when you officially have to file your claim.
+Take as many photos as you can of all damage to your home and contents, to provide proof when you officially have to file your claim.

 4. Lock up

-If evacuating, lock your home to prevent looters gaining access after the flood.
-Insurers usually see it as the occupier’s responsibility to secure their home during and after a flood.
-A contents insurance claim for theft may be denied if the door isn’t locked, for example.
+If you’re evacuating, lock your home to prevent looters from gaining access after the flood–a contents insurance claim for theft may be denied if the door isn’t locked.

 5. Watch what you eat and drink

-Do not eat or drink any food, drink, or medications that have been touched by floodwaters.
+Do not consume any food, drink, or medications that have been touched by floodwaters.
 Boil all drinking water until authorities have declared the mains system water safe to drink.

 6. Keep lines of communication open